Do you keep a gratitude journal?

 Goals and planning help you to think about the future.
-Gratitude journal helps you to be here now.
-Every time you write your gratitude journal, it reminds you to give thanks to the things that’s already existing in your life.
-It give you the opportunity to stop and appreciate the good things in your life before they disappear.
+A gratitude journal helps you to be here now.
+Every time you write your gratitude journal, it reminds you to give thanks to the things that are already existing in your life.
+It gives you the opportunity to stop and appreciate the good things in your life before they disappear.

 Most people strive but never arrive.

 Many people have endless goals they want to achieve.
 They want to make lots of money, they want to have good relationships and some even want to save the world.
 But what happens when they achieve their goals?
 Yet another goal.

 You can keep achieving goals but never feel that you achieve anything.
 That’s because you never arrive.
 You never truly appreciate what you have achieved.
 It’s like traveling from countries to countries and never stop and immerse yourself in their culture.
 You may have gone to many places but you never truly been there.

 So stop each day and give thanks to what you have now.